 Tori-Jay Mordey (illustrator), Bakir and Bi

-Ali is an up and coming poet living in Koolunga, South Australia, where she has established an Aboriginal writer’s retreat.
+Ali is a poet living in Koolunga, South Australia, where she has established an Aboriginal writer’s retreat.
 She identifies with the Yankunytjatjara / Kokatha from the north west desert country of South Australia.
 Ali was a guest of Sydney Writers Festival 2010, and her 27-poem monograph Little Bit Long Time was published in 2009 by the Australian Poetry Centre in their New Poets Series.
 Ruby Moonlight is an historical tale set in South Australia around 1880.
-The main character Ruby, refugee of a massacre, shelters in the woods where she befriends an Irishman trapper.

 Sue is a visual artist living in Eumundi, Queensland.
 She was born in Sydney to an Aboriginal mother, from Wiradjuri country, and her father is Torres Strait Islander.
 She grew up with her adopted family near Batlow in New South Wales.
 Inspired to write for her two teenage sons, Sue took a writing workshop and started writing Grace Beside Me three months later.
 Narrated by a teenage girl, Grace Beside Me is a warm story of home and family life in a small town.

 Grace Beside Me was published by Magabala Books in April 2012.
 Sue was shortlisted for the Deadly Award for outstanding contribution to Indigenous Literature in 2012.
 Grace Beside Me was selected for the White Ravens List 2013 and shortlisted in the Young Adult category for the Prime Ministers Literary Awards in 2013.